-----

 You'll readily find suppliers in our Directory of Equipment or Directory of Chemicals.

 The problem isn't in trying to find someone who is interested in selling chemicals and supplies!
-The problem is in establishing your operation in a way that doesn't terrify them about their potential liability if they do sell you this stuff.
+The problem is in establishing your operation in a way that doesn't scare them about their potential liability if they do sell you this stuff.

 Show them the industrial facility where you'll put the equipment, the protective gear that you will be wearing while doing the bluing, the shelves full of books about the topic, and your 'vanity wall' with certificates from Hazmat training sessions -- and they will be desperate to sell to you.
-But if ask them to ship it to your home, or you convey the idea that you lack chemistry experience and training, and they'll do whatever they can to avoid selling to you.
+But if ask them to ship it to your home, or you convey the idea that you lack chemistry experience and training, they'll do whatever they can to avoid selling to you.

 Ted Mooney, P.E.